 - 1 7-9 lb bone-in pork shoulder roast

-- 1 1/2 cups bourbon
+- 1 ½ cups bourbon

-- 1/2 cup apple cider vinegar
+- ½ cup apple cider vinegar

-- 1/2 cup brown sugar
+- ½ cup brown sugar

 - 1 Tablespoon crushed red pepper flakes

-- 1 Tablespoon Wicked Sweet Bourbon Seasoning
+- 1 Tablespoon Hey Grill Hey Signature Sweet Rub

-- Mop the pork shoulder with the mop sauce every hour until the internal temperature of the pork reads 165 degrees F. This should take around 6-7 hours.
+- Smoke the pork.
+Place the pork on the grill grates and close the lid.
+Mop the pork shoulder with the mop sauce every hour until the internal temperature of the pork reads 165 degrees F. This should take around 6-7 hours.

-- Transfer the pork shoulder to a disposable aluminum pan and pour the remaining mop sauce over the top.
+- Braise.
+Transfer the pork shoulder to a disposable aluminum pan and pour the remaining mop sauce over the top.
 Cover tightly with foil and return to the smoker.

-- Continue cooking until the internal temperature of the pork reads between 201-203 degrees F or until the thermometer probe slides into the pork like it's softened butter.
+- Finish cooking.
+Continue cooking until the internal temperature of the pork reads between 201-203 degrees F or until the thermometer probe slides into the pork like it's softened butter.
 This step can take anywhere from 4-6 hours, that's the fun part about BBQ, it's done when it's done.